ailiop/idvf/README.md

 represented similarly.

 We provide a number of options in function `dvf.inversion`, which are input as name-value pairs.
-These options are for the choice of feedback control schemes and iteration parameters.
+These options pertain to the choice of feedback control schemes and iteration parameters.
 The function documentation details the provided options.

 The memory requirement of `dvf.inversion` is approximately 5 times the amount of memory for the input DVF data array.